nicusX/flink-sql-local-playground/README.md

 6. Flink Session cluster, with 2 task managers
 7. Flink SQL Gateway
 8. Port-forward for Flink UI, Kafka UI, and SQL Gateway
-9. Opens the minikube dashboard in the browser

 **Note**: the script is idempotent.
 It creates components only if required.

 ### Docker Resources

 The Minikube cluster requires a minimum amount of resources available to Docker.
 With the current setup these are:
-- 5 CPU
+- 6 CPU
-- 10GiB memory.
+- 10 GiB memory

-Your Docker Desktop resource limits must be higher or equal the resources dedicated to minikube.
+Your Docker Desktop resource limits must be higher than or equal to the resources dedicated to minikube.
+The setup script automatically checks Docker resources before starting Minikube.
 You can check the limits set to Docker with: `docker info | grep -E "CPUs|Total Memory"`

-See [Modifying Resource Requirements](#modifying-resource-requirements) to change the resouces dedicated to the various components.
+See [Modifying Resource Requirements](#modifying-resource-requirements) to change the resources dedicated to the various components.

 ### Minikube Dashboard